Updated Oct/Nov 2021 for the 2021-2022 winter season.

-Deuter, Ortovox and Mammut make a number of good touring sacs of this type – Eg the Mammut Spindrift, Ortovox Haute Route 40 and 38 S and two good lightweight mountaineering packs that work well for ski touring are the Deuter Guide Lite 32+ and Ortovox Trad 35, and Mammut Trion Light 38.
-All these packs are well designed and big enough for multiday hut tours – each offering slightly different features depending on what range of activities you plan to use the sac for.
+Deuter, Ortovox and Mammut also make a good range of touring packs – our favourites are the Mammut Trion Light 38, Ortovox Haute Route 40 and 38 S and two good lightweight mountaineering packs that work well for ski touring are the Deuter Guide Lite 32+ and Ortovox Trad 35, and Mammut Trion Light 38.
+All these packs are well designed and big enough for multi-day hut tours – each offering slightly different features depending on what range of activities you plan to use the sac for.

 AVALANCHE AIRBAG RUCSACS

-Avalanche airbag rucsacs have become more popular in recent years, especially amongst off piste and freeride skiers.
-Not as many ski tourers have begun using them too, but the uptake in this group has been slower – not least because they add extra weight to your pack – however there are new packs available that only weight about 2kg, making them far more suitable for ski touring.
+Avalanche airbag rucsacs have become much more popular in recent years, especially amongst off piste and freeride skiers.
+An increasing number of ski tourers have begun using them too, but the uptake in this group has been slower – not least because they add extra weight to your pack.
+However there are new, lighter avalanche airbag packs available now, that only weigh about 2kg – making them much more suitable for ski touring.